 Portfolios, on the other hand, enable you to demonstrate rather than just tell.
 You can show off your work to potential clients, who will evaluate your experience, taste, and, most crucially, your potential to fix real-world business challenges based on your portfolio.

-A portfolio will assist you in remaining organised.
+A portfolio will assist you in remaining organized.
 A portfolio tracks your creative progress and is dynamic and ever-changing.
-You’ll learn how to plan and prioritise all of your projects because you’ll need to modify your portfolio on a regular basis.
+You’ll learn how to plan and prioritize all of your projects because you’ll need to modify your portfolio on a regular basis.

 Boost Your Confidence

 A portfolio will assist your progress in your creative process and gain confidence in your abilities.
 You’ll find areas where you can improve if you keep reviewing your prior work.